247th Divorce Court Houston Texas

 The court rules state that both the attorney and parties must attend mediation prior to temporary orders.
 The hearings will treat the following matters: conservatorship together with possession or possession alone and access is at issue, or in the case the total time spent for a hearing is more than three hours.
 Meditation prior to final trials would be required in all cases, even if the parties attended meditation prior to temporary orders.

-In the event of parenting classes, the court respects the Harris County Local Rule 12.
-These classes are not required, however, in the cases of adoption or modification.
-Cases for name changes are subjected to the Texas Family Code.
+With the parenting classes, the court respects the Harris County Local Rule 12, but generally does not enforce a parenting class requirement.
+In all cases, classes are not required, however, where there is an adoption or modification.
 Pre-trials are considered in the event of jury trials or any trial that will last more than four hours, when such conferences will be required.
 The issuance of scheduling orders will be made six months after the filing of a case.
 A case will not generate a new DWOP out of the reasons for missing entries or reset entries.

 The parenting coordinators or facilitators may be accepted in the case the parties request them or the motion of the Court includes it.
 In the case of the parties agree to the use of parenting coordinators or facilitators, the Court is likely to accept this type of agreements.
 If there is the need for children’s preferences or chamber interviews, the Court will treat these matters case by case.